Astronomical Unit (AU)

 oooo

-• nearby stars distance is calculated by measuring the slight shift in angle of each star in comparison to stars far away, as the Earth orbits the Sun; this is called “Parallax Shift”.
+- Nearby stars distance is calculated by measuring the slight shift in angle of each star in comparison to stars far away, as the Earth orbits the Sun; this is called “Parallax Shift”.

-• parallax shift, it can only be used to measure nearby stars, so astronomers work out the distance to faraway stars and galaxies by comparing how bright they look with how bright they actually are.
+It can only be used to measure nearby stars, so astronomers work out the distance to faraway stars and galaxies by comparing how bright they look with how bright they actually are.

 oooo